|

 $electrolyte

-The following figure shows the Debye screening length as a function of the NaCl concentration.
+The following figure shows the Debye screening length for a monovalent salt

-value of the NaCl concentration is equal to the ionic strength.
+For a monovalent salt the nominal value of the salt concentration is equal

 - The surface potential can be found in this file: